 Grade 6 in two single science GCSEs (including chemistry) or grade 66 in GCSE Combined Science.
 You will also need a grade 5 or above in GCSE Maths.

 What will I study?

 The specification is designed to build on the knowledge gained at GCSE.
-Examples of the type of topics you will study are Atomic Structure, Equilibrium, Rates, Acids and Bases, Halogenalkanes, Aromatic Chemistry, Transition metals and Period 3 elements.
+Examples of the topics you will study are: Atomic Structure, Equilibrium, Rates, Acids and Bases, Halogenoalkanes, Aromatic Chemistry, Transition Metals, and Period 3 Elements.
 Chemistry is examined by three written papers.
-Across the two year A level course 12 required practicals will be assessed internally and lead to a separate practical qualification.
+During the course, 12 required practicals will be assessed internally and lead to a separate practical qualification.

-Chemistry is a ‘high currency’ A level and is highly regarded by universities/employers and you may be surprised at just how many doors will be open to you.
-Specific chemistry courses include Chemistry and Chemical Engineering.
+Chemistry is a ‘high currency’ A-level and is highly regarded by universities/employers and you may be surprised at just how many doors it will open for you.
+Specific chemistry degrees include Chemistry and Chemical Engineering.
 Other courses include Pharmacy, Biochemistry, Biological Sciences and Environmental Science.
-Chemistry is essential if you wish to study Medicine, Veterinary Science, Dentistry and Forensic Sciences.